 Choosing a truly low-waste option means looking beyond the “plastic-free” label and considering the full packaging lifecycle.

-Rather than relying on “eco” claims alone, these are the core factors that shape how a dish soap bar performs in everyday use:
+So, wrapping it all up, rather than relying on “eco” claims alone, these are the core factors that shape how a dish soap bar performs in everyday use:

 ✔ Made from real soap, not synthetic detergent